nylo-core/nylo.dev/resources/docs/7.x/en/connective.md

 ## OfflineBanner Widget

-Display a banner at the top of the screen when offline:
+Display a banner at the top of the screen when there is no internet (wifi, mobile, or ethernet all absent):

 ``` dart
 Scaffold(